YuriLeonel/be-the-hero/README.md

 # be-the-hero
-Project from Semana Omnistack11 by Rocketseat
+Project from Semana Omnistack11 by Rocketseat.
 For this project was used React and NodeJs as tecnologys